View Search Results

 Provides information and education on the development of blind and visually-impaired children.
 Families may receive telephone support and network with other families.
 Also sponsors seminars, trainings, meetings, and social events.

 Assists and supports parents of disabled children at IEP meetings.
-Also offers SPAN Resource Parent Trainings, workshops, and other activities to encourage inclusion.
+Also provides SPAN parent trainings, workshops, and other activities to encourage inclusion.

 Empowering families, Regional Family Support Planning Councils facilitate informed decision-making tailored to their needs.
 These councils allow both family members and individuals with developmental disabilities to serve, aiding the Division of Developmental Disabilities in resource allocation for regional needs.
 Members receive reimbursement for travel and childcare expenses incurred while serving on the council.